darkeclipz/opengl-game-engine/README.md

 ![image](readme/image.png)

 This repository contains an attempt to write a game engine with OpenGL with C++.
-I barely know C++ and OpenGL, so with this project I'm learning those things.
+I barely know C++ and OpenGL, so with this project I'm learning those things too.
-I do however know GLSL, and how to calculate lighting and all the stuffs.

 To learn OpenGL the following tutorial is used: https://learnopengl.com.